vkaplarevic/MyCodeEvalSolutions/README.md

 Solutions for the some CodeEval challenges.
 Please note that not all of these solutions are the most optimal but they (should) work...

-Most of these (if not all) are written in Python 3 and Perl.
+Code is written in Python 3 and Perl.